7 Funny Email Examples To Get Inspired [+How To Create]

 Besides, you don’t need all that many words to make an impact.
 A little can go a long way.
 It’s true for this section, and it’s true for comedy in general.

-The way to avoid this kind of fate with email comedy is to avoid placing too much stress on any one part.
-It should only ever support the ultimate purpose of the email.
-At no point should any metaphor or silly word be given enough focus to slow or stop the flow.
+To avoid this, you should only ever use humor to support the ultimate purpose of the email.
+At no point should any metaphor, silly word or even dad joke be given enough focus to slow or stop the flow.

-Instead of detracting from the points you make, questions you ask, value you add and actions you suggest, they should bolster them with a nice, friendly, welcoming feeling that the reader will appreciate.
+Instead of detracting from the points you make, questions you ask, and the value you add, they should bolster them with a nice, friendly, welcoming feeling that the reader will appreciate.

-If you can’t be genuinely funny, at least to a very mild extent, then you’re far better off getting rid of all traces of attempted humor, because they only stand to sabotage your efforts.
+Try to be genuinely funny, at least to a very mild extent.
+Otherwise, you’re better off getting rid of all traces of attempted humor, because they only stand to sabotage your efforts.

-Whatever you do, whatever style of humor you lean towards, you must make sure that it actually stands a decent chance of being appreciated by your target audience.
+Whatever style of humor you choose to employ, you must make sure that it actually stands a decent chance of being appreciated by your target audience.

-To do this, you need to take into account the tone, language, and references of the intended recipients, and cater to them when necessary.
+Therefore, you need to take into account the tone, language, and references of the intended recipients, and cater to them.
 Comedy relies heavily on references to shared experiences.

 Forget rifling through scripts to old comedy routines or ebooks called “501 Ways To Be Hilarious In Business”.
 You need to say things that match who you are.